 The bank will report any interest earned on the campaign account to the IRS using the tax number you provide.
 Consult the IRS, your accountant or tax advisor regarding any tax liability or requirement to file a tax return.
 The PDC may not give tax-related advice or information.

 A candidate who self-funds a campaign may choose not to open a campaign bank account.
 If a campaign account is not opened and the candidate spends personal funds, the candidate must make the check register and other personal bank account records available during the public inspection period..

 Deposit monetary contributions within five business days of receipt.
 This means that a campaign can make a weekly deposit and be in compliance.
 Receiving many contributions may make more frequent deposits advisable.

-Each deposit is represented in a separate Cash Receipts Monetary Contributions Report (C-3).
+Each date of deposit is represented in a separate Cash Receipts Monetary Contributions Report (C-3).
+File one C-3 report for each date that money is deposited into the campaign bank account.
 Through the end of May, C-3 reports are due on the 10th of the month following the month the deposits were made.
 Beginning in June, C-3 reports are due on Monday after the deposits are made.
 When no deposits were made in the month or, starting in June, the week, then no reports are filed on the reporting deadline.
 Once a deposit is made, the C-3 may be filed at any time before the deadline.